Nouh Zaiter: Career

 Zaiter allegedly has strong ties with Hezbollah and is known to work under the umbrella of the group.
 He is believed to be directly involved in financing the group through illegal activities such as drug trade, prostitution, and extortion.
 On 28 March 2023, the U.S. Treasury, in collaboration with the UK, imposed sanctions on Syrian and Lebanese individuals, including Zaiter, suspected of involvement in the production and export of Captagon, a dangerous amphetamine.
 The trade in Captagon is described as a billion-dollar illicit enterprise, with Lebanese drug traffickers, some with ties to Hezbollah and the Assad regime, playing a significant role in facilitating its export.
 Fenethylline is a popular drug in Western Asia, and American media outlet CNN reported in 2015 that it is allegedly used by militant groups in Syria.
 Later research demonstrated that it was the Syrian government of Bashar al-Assad that has been financing Captagon production and sponsoring networks of its drug dealers in coordination with the Syrian intelligence.

 Wasim al-Assad, the cousin of former Syrian dictator Bashar al-Assad, uploaded a photograph with him along with Zaiter on his personal social media account.
 Wassim al Assad is a member of the Fourth Division, led by Maher al-Assad, was behind much of Syria's Captagon trade.
 Zeitar has admitted to dealing hashish but denies that he is involved in captagon.
 He stated that he wouldn't send it to "his worst enemy" and that “I have not and will never send such poisons to Saudi Arabia or anywhere else” in an interview with the New York Times.

-Zaiter's drug clan frequently clash with the Lebanese Army and a rival clan, Jaafar, in the Beqaa Valey.
+Zaiter's drug clan frequently clash with the Lebanese Army and a rival clan, Jaafar, in the Beqaa Valley.
 The Zaiter and Jaafar clans have been associated with criminal activities in the al-Sharawneh neighborhood, where they exert control.